Alia-morsi/asa_benchmarks/README.md

 ## Running with Docker
 To run with Docker, please see docker/README for instructions on how to build a docker image from the resources in this repository, and how to mount folders on your local machine to the docker container (to avoid the image getting extra large, and so that the data persists after calculation)

-On completing the said instructions, you would have a docker container with a copy of alignment-eval, in the root directory, where the data, align, and eval folders are symlinks to their corresponding folders in /mnt of the container (which are in turn folders in your local alignment-eval).
-Hence, you can run everything in the docker container, and the data would persist in their local locations in alignment_eval.
+On completing the said instructions, you would have a docker container with a copy of asa_benchmarks, in the root directory, where the data, align, and eval folders are symlinks to their corresponding folders in /mnt of the container (which are in turn folders in your local asa_benchmarks).
+Hence, you can run everything in the docker container, and the data would persist in their local locations in asa_benchmarks.

 ## Getting the ASAP dataset